Bagoum/danmokou/Danmokou.LICENSE.md

 	- yellowiris.png: CC0 https://commons.wikimedia.org/wiki/File:20140504Iris_pseudacorus2.jpg
 	- fleurdelys.png: CC-BY https://commons.wikimedia.org/wiki/File:Fleur_de_lys_(or).svg

-Some image resources were created with patterns from http://www.sda.nagoya-cu.ac.jp/sa08m13/image.html Some image resources were created with patterns from http://www.ikiya.jp/anounce.html Some image resources were created with images from Unsplash.
+Some image resources were created with patterns from http://www.sda.nagoya-cu.ac.jp/sa08m13/image.html Some image resources were created with images from Unsplash.
 Here are all usages: https://unsplash.com/photos/wXuzS9xR49M (used in Bad Apple UI frame)